 Every framer should have roll of linen tape at their disposal at all times.
 It’s a lightweight, acid-free (pH neutral) adhesive used for hinging artwork to a mat board, or for taping the back of artwork that has been torn.
 This product will not flake or become brittle over time.

-A board, generally 4-ply or 6-ply, which serves decorative and functional purposes.
+A board, generally 4-ply, 6-ply, or 8-ply, which serves decorative and functional purposes.
 As a design element, mats provide a visual transition from the art to the frame, and the colors and proportions you choose influence the feel of the artwork.
 Mat boards also functionally separates the acrylic sheet from the art, which allows air to circulate within the frame.
 All of our mat boards can be custom cut or purchased in full sheets (32” x 40”) if you prefer to cut your own.
-Mounting Board:

 A method of stretching a canvas where the image sits on the front and the sides of the canvas are white.
 Stretching the image produces a slight 1/4” overlap to the sides.
 Museum Wraps are mounted on thick stretcher bars.
 Framing not necessary for display.

 100% cotton mat boards used in archival framing.
-These are the highest quality, most beautiful boards we offer from the Bianbridge Alpharag
+These are the highest quality, most beautiful boards we offer from the Bainbridge Alpharag ArtCare

 line.
-These can be purchased in full sheets, with or without frames.
-Resolution:
+These can be purchased as cut mats or in full sheets, with or without frames.

 In digital printing, it is the image size expressed in dots per inch or pixels per inch.
 A higher resolution results in a higher quality print.
 Our website does this calculation for you so you don’t have to think about it.
 The minimum resolution we will print is 125 ppi, which ensures the quality you expect from a fine art printing house.

 An accepted file format for fine art printing.
 Preserves all of the color instructions within the profile.
-See Art Printing
+See Art & Photo Printing

 We’re visual learners and assume that you are too.
-Video tutorials can be found on the Framing Basics
+Video tutorials can be found on the How-To

 The opening in the mat board which allows you to view the picture underneath.
 All windows are custom cut to your artwork size, less the overlap.
 We routinely cut squares, circles, and arches.